 Oluwayemisi Oluwole – Luwi received his PhD from MIT within the Green Group and then worked at Aerodyne, Corp. in Billerica, MA.
 He recently moved to work at ANSYS in New Hampshire.

-Geoffrey Oxberry - works at Lawrence Livermore National Laboratory.
+Geoffrey Oxberry – did his PhD co-supervised by Prof. Green and Prof. Barton and works at Lawrence Livermore National Laboratory.

 Pushkaraj Padwardhan – Raj did postdoctoral work at MIT on desulfurization.
 He now works at BASF in New Jersey researching catalytic converters.

 Sally Petway – Completed her Masters degree and is now an actuary working in Georgia.

 Jose Antonio Perez Pimienta – was a visiting scientist during the summer of 2008 working with the Green Group on cleaning up gas streams, removing mercury from syngas, and oxidizing hydrocarbons in diesel engine exhaust, through a combination of experiments and computer models.
 His stay with us was paid for by a grant from the Autonomous University of Nayarit in Mexico where Prof. Pimienta is on the faculty.